The Seven Sacraments

 Confirmation is a sacrament of Christian initiation.
-It seals the baptized with the Holy Spirit, binds us more perfectly to the Church, and helps us to be better witnesses of Christ.
+It seals the baptized with the Holy Spirit, binding the faithful more perfectly to the Church, and helping them to be better witnesses of Christ.

 Registered, active parishioner at Christ Our King